mathineau/pangaea-clustering-intro/README.md

 produces should be somewhat accurate.
 I imagine a customer would be pretty pissed off if he, having followed the direction given by your *romantic trip to paris* guide, would be led into a turkey vulture infested patch of god forsaken land in the middle of death valley because of some geolocation error.
-Other than that little accuracy constrain, if we manage to do these four things in a resonable amount of time, we are golden.
+Other than that little accuracy constrain, if we manage to do these four things in a resonable amount of time, we are .
 In a nutshell, that's all there is to the Pangaea Ultima System.

 # Pangaea Ultima Clustering component